Holding a Black Lives Matter Sign in America's Most Racist Town: Background

 Harrison, Arkansas, the titular "America's Most Racist Town", has a notorious reputation for racism.
-This is due to various reasons, including multiple race riots in the 20th century as well as Harrison being the headquarters for the white supremacist terrorist organization the Ku Klux Klan.
+This is due to various reasons, including multiple race riots in the 20th century as well as Harrison being near the headquarters for the white supremacist terrorist organization the Ku Klux Klan.

 Before Bliss created "Holding a Black Lives Matter Sign in America's Most Racist Town", Bliss made other videos about social issues, including 2014's "10 Hours of Walking in NYC as a Woman", which documents the catcalls aimed at actress Shoshana Roberts as she walks through Manhattan.
 The video spawned parodies, including a Funny or Die satire that replaces the woman with a man, and another in which the woman is replaced with North Korean Supreme Leader Kim Jong-Un.
 The video also inspired numerous serious variations, including one where the woman is wearing a hijab.

-Bliss told The Washington Post that he decided to make the video because he "felt like many of the protests were "preaching to the choir.
+Bliss told The Washington Post that he decided to make the video because he "felt like many of the protests were "preaching to the choir."
 These conversations should probably be happening in places where you wouldn't expect them if you really want to take that leap and get people to better understand you're fighting for."

 In 2022, Bliss organized a stunt where 100 men were promised to go on a Tinder date with a woman, only to be led to a crowded club populated by the other men.
 In order to date the woman, the men had to compete in a Hunger Games-esque competition.